 When your actions lead to satisfying a bodily need, dopamine is released in different areas of your brain.
 This positive experience reinforces the decision to repeat the behavior.
 (1)

 Food cravings are then developed.

 These are actually healthy, natural responses.
 At one point in time, these cravings drove people to hunt for food.
-But today’s accessible and overindulging culture has led to an obesity epidemic that produces metabolic diseases that literally kill.
+But today’s accessible and overindulging culture has led to a national weight problem that we all know too well.